rtmigo/xrandom_dart/README.md

 ### nextFloat()

 `nextFloat`, unlike `nextDouble`, prefers speed to accuracy.
-It transforms a single 32-bit integer into a `double`.
-Therefore, the result is limited to a maximum of 2^32-1 values.
-But it's still a double with four billion shades.
+But it's still a double with four billion shades from range [0,1).

 <details>
   <summary>Rough double benchmarks</summary>